safespring/docs/content/service/known_issues.md

 ## Instance operations

 "Create Snapshot" only works for smaller instances at the moment.
 This has to do with some compatibility issues with OpenStack and the Ceph backend.
+In addition, creating snapshots can in some cases create locking issues in the storage backend which will lead to a hard reboot of the instance.
 With the coming upgrade of OpenStack, this is prioritized to get working for all kinds of instances.

 In the drop-down menu in the instance listing there are some operations which are unsupported at the moment.
 It does not mean that they fail,  but they could